 Data

-The data is publicly available and can be accessed with the geo accession number GSE52778.
+The data are publicly available and can be accessed with the GEO accession number GSE52778.
 It is also available in a package called ‘airway’ within BiocManager.
 However, the data within the airway package requires data wrangling in order to get the counts data.
-Wrangling the data is outside the scope of this tutorial so instead I have made csv files (count_data.csv, sample_info.csv) that we will use in our analysis which can be found on my Github.
+Wrangling the data is outside the scope of this tutorial so instead I have made csv files (count_data.csv, sample_info.csv) that we will use in our analysis, which can be found on my Github.
 I will include the code I used to wrangle the data in case anyone is curious, but it is not necessary for this tutorial.

 DESeq2

-DESeq2 is one of the most widely used R package for bioinformatics to analyze count data from sequencing experiments such as RNA-seq (Pluto).
+DESeq2 is one of the most widely used R packages for bioinformatics to analyze count data from sequencing experiments such as RNA-seq (Pluto).
 In this tutorial, we will be analyzing differential gene expression on cell lines that have been either treated with dexamethasone or not (Himes BE, 2014).

 But how does DESeq2 work?
-DESeq2 takes count data as input which is usually organized in a matrix.
-In this matrix, genes are represented by the rows and the samples are represented by the columns.
+DESeq2 takes count data as input, which is usually organized in a matrix.
+In this matrix, genes are listed in rows and the samples are listed in columns.
 DESeq2 will normalize the counts to account for sequencing depth and RNA composition effects.
 DESeq2 normalizes the counts by calculating size factors to make each sample comparable to one another.
 This calculation is done by using the median-of-ratios method.
 This method finds the median of the ratio of counts for each gene relative to a geometric mean per gene across all samples.
-DESeq2 will then estimate the measure of dispersion which shows the variability of counts across samples.
+DESeq2 will then estimate the measure of dispersion, which shows the variability of counts across samples.
 DESeq2 will assume that counts for genes are over dispersed relative to a Poisson distribution.
 It is better modeled against a negative binomial distribution.
 The dispersion estimation is important because it can influence the statistical power to detect differential expression.
 Once these estimates are calculated DESeq2 will fit a negative binomial generalized linear model to the counts for each gene.
 The generalized linear model fitting process considers the dispersion and the size factors to adjust the counts.
 Now DESeq2 will perform hypothesis testing for each gene to determine if there is statistical evidence for differential expression across conditions.
-Likelihood ratio tests are performed to calculate the p-values for each gene (Love, 2014).

-DESeq2 is testing thousands of genes all at the same time and because of this DESeq2 needs to apply multiple testing corrections to control the false discovery rate.
-This is accomplished through the Benjamin-Hochberg procedure which will adjust p-values to account for multiple hypothesis ’s being tested.
+Likelihood ratio tests are performed to calculate the p-values for each gene (Love, 2014).Because DESeq2 is testing thousands of genes all at the same time it needs to apply multiple testing corrections to control the false discovery rate.
+This is accomplished through the Benjamin-Hochberg procedure which will adjust p-values to account for multiple hypothesis testing.
 Finally, the final output will include estimated log2 fold change and adjusted p-values (q-value) for each gene.
 Genes who have a p-value less than 0.05 are considered differentially expressed (Love, 2014).

 In summary, DESeq2 employs a statistical framework to normalize count data, estimates variability and tests for differential expression.
 DESeq2’s strength comes from its ability to model count data accurately and provide reliable results even with low counts and high variability.
 These reasons are why DESeq2 is a popular bioinformatics tool used to analyze differential gene expression.